ashishlodaya123/Fashion-recommendation/README.md

 ![Architectural Diagram](Diagram-2.png)

-> *Replace `path/to/architectural-diagram.png` with the actual path to your architectural diagram image file.*

 ## Methodology

 ### Dataset

 The system is built on a curated fashion dataset with metadata including dominant colors, categories, and occasions.

 ### Key Techniques

 - **Dominant Color Extraction**: K-means clustering identifies primary colors in images.
 - **Color Matching**: Euclidean distance ensures precise alignment with user preferences.
 - **Outfit Validation**: cGANs generate and verify aesthetically coherent combinations.